tanfwong/rfsoc_notes/_sources/ch6/ocl_opt.md

   align: center
   ---
-  Timing diagram of in-order execution of commands in the command queue (figure taken from {cite}`ug1393`): `Wa0` and `Wb0` stand for writing data from host memory to `buffer_a` and `buffer_b` in global memory, and `Rc0` stands for reading data from `buffer_result` in global memory back to host memory.
+  Timing diagram of in-order execution of commands in the command queue (figure taken from {cite}`ug1393`)
   ```
+  where `Wa0` and `Wb0` stand for writing data from host memory to
+  `buffer_a` and `buffer_b` in global memory, and `Rc0` stands for
+  reading data from `buffer_result` in global memory back to host
-  We see from the timing diagram that there are large idling gaps in
+  memory.
+We see from the timing diagram that there are large idling
-  using the AXI interconnect for data transfer between the host and
+  gaps in using the AXI interconnect for data transfer between the
-  the kernel as well as large idling gaps in executing the kernel in
+  host and the kernel as well as large idling gaps in executing the
-  the PL.
-These idling gaps are due to the latency of data transfer
+  kernel in the PL.
+These idling gaps are due to the latency of data
-  and that of the kernel.
-They lower the throughput achieved by the
+  transfer and that of the kernel.
+They lower the throughput achieved
-  overall implementation, despite the kernel implementation may have
+  by the overall implementation, despite the kernel implementation may
-  been optimized.
+  have been optimized.

 * To increase the throughput of the overall implementation, we can
   overlap the data transfer between the host and the kernel and the